 You do not have assets that creditors can take (garnish).

 Your income is protected from garnishment.
-(Examples: Creditors cannot garnish Social Security, SSI, unemployment compensation, TANF, or ABD benefits, child support you receive, retirement pensions, or federal student loan proceeds.)
+Examples: Creditors cannot garnish Social Security, Supplemental Security Income (SSI), unemployment benefits, Temporary Assistance for Needy Families (TANF) or Aged, Blind, or Disabled (ABD) benefits, child support you receive, retirement pensions, or federal student loan proceeds.